wenyaoxue/notes/backend/Persistent Storage.md

 # MongoDB
-mongoDB – document based, rather than tables/columns, schema less environment, unstructured, flexibility, collection instead of db
+mongoDB – document based, rather than tables/columns, schema less environment, unstructured, flexibility, collection instead of table
 ```
 use DBNAME;
 db.createCollection(‘COLLECTIONNAME’);
 db.COLLECTIONNAME.insert(JSONOBJRECORD);
 db.COLLECTIONNAME.find(JSONOBJTOMATCH); //eg can have 0 to infinity props
 db.COLLECTIONNAME.remove(JSONOBJTOMATCH); //eg can have 0 to infinity props
-db.COLLECTIONNAME.update(JSONOBJTOMATCH, {$set:JSONOBJTOCHANGE}) //eg both objs can have 0 to infinity props, and objtochange can include old or new props
+db.COLLECTIONNAME.update(JSONOBJTOMATCH, {$set:JSONOBJTOCHANGE}) //eg both objs can have 0 to infinity props, old or new
 ```